 Restructure your time to be more efficient and prioritize your tasks with DDD.
 If you’re still unable to fit it in, delegate it.

-Let everyone on the project know you’re experiencing equipment issues, how long you estimate it will take to fix it, and delegate accordingly if you’re not able to complete it in a timely manner.
+Let everyone on the project know you’re experiencing equipment issues.
+Estimate the time it will take to fix, and delegate accordingly if you’re not able to complete it in a timely manner.

 I didn’t feel good.